Quick Log: Voice & Text

 The rest is the standard analysis: Kidney Score, meal totals against your daily limits, each identified food with its Safe / Moderate / Limit rating, Smart Swaps, and a tip — see Scanning a Meal for a full walkthrough.
 Before logging, take a quick pass through the foods:

-- Use the ⋯ menu to Re-analyze with details if you forgot something, ask the AI a question with Ask About Meal, or Save to Favorites for one-tap logging next time
+• Use the menu to Re-analyze with details if you forgot something, ask the AI a question with Ask About Meal, Add Photo to give the entry a picture, or Save to Favorites for one-tap logging next time

 When it looks right, tap Add to Diary and choose the meal.
 Done — the nutrients land in your diary immediately.